Logitech shelves $2.2bn deal to buy Plantronics

-The Swiss computer accessory maker Logitech has ended its discussions to acquire the US Bluetooth earpiece and gaming headset manufacturer Plantronics.
+Swiss PC accessory maker Logitech has ended takeover talks with US Bluetooth earpiece and gaming headset manufacturer Plantronics.

 Logitech did so in a statement in which it confirmed that it had been in talks about a potential deal while Plantronics' CEO Joe Burton explained that it would deliver on its strategy as a stand-alone company, saying: